 Information relating to taking folic acid supplements and obesity and smoking in early pregnancy are given under Pregnancy and Maternal Health within Pregnancy and Infants within Children and Young People.

 From The Office for Health Improvement & Disparities’ Fingertips, the fertility rate is given for Hull compared to other geographical areas.
 The general fertility rate is the number of live births occurring to females aged 11+ years per 1,000 female population aged 15-44 years.
-The fertility rate in Hull is slightly higher than England for 2021.
+The fertility rate in Hull is higher than England for 2022 with 56.3 births for Hull compared to 51.9 births per 1,000 women aged 15-44 years for England.

 Compared with benchmark